krotrn/krotrn/README.md

 I am Karan Kumar Sah, a **Computer Science and Engineering** student at the **National Institute of Technology, Arunachal Pradesh**.
 With a strong focus on **Full Stack Web Development** and **Data Structures & Algorithms**, I am dedicated to crafting scalable and impactful software solutions.

-Currently, I am sharpening my skills in **Back-End Development** and exploring the vast potential of **AI/ML** technologies to stay ahead in the ever-evolving tech landscape.
+Currently, I am sharpening my skills in **Nextjs** and exploring the vast potential of **AI/ML** technologies to stay ahead in the ever-evolving tech landscape.

 ---